 An exchange is different from a bookie because you are betting against other bettors instead of a bookmaker.
 This is called Peer-To-Peer or P2P betting because you are betting against your peers.

-The exchanges make their money by taking a small commission from each bet.
+The exchanges take a small commission from each bet.
 For example, you might bet £10 on a horse to win a race at 10.00 (9/1).
 If you win, the exchange will then take around 5% (at most, some take less) of your winnings in commission.
-So, for this bet the commission would be 5% of your £90 profit, equalling £4.50.
+So, for this bet the commission would be 5% of your £90 net win, equalling £4.50.

 When you lay a bet on the exchange it’s important to know exactly how it works.
 Unlike when you back a bet, you aren’t entering a stake with returns based on your odds; with a lay bet the maximum you can win is the stake that you enter and the liability that you could pay out is then based on the odds that you set.